openSUSE/news-o-o/_posts/2011-03-12-opensuse-weekly-news-issue-166-is-out.markdown

 openSUSE 11.4 represents the combined effort of thousands of developers who participate in
       openSUSE and projects shipped in openSUSE.
-The contributors, inside and outside the openSUSE Project, should be proud of this release, and they deserve a major thank you for all of the hard work and care that have gone into 11.4.
+The contributors, inside and outside the openSUSE Project, should be proud of this release, and they deserve a major â€œthank youâ€ for all of the hard work and care that have gone into 11.4.
 We hope that 11.4 is the best openSUSE release yet, and that it will help to encourage the use of Linux everywhere!
 We hope that you all have a lot of fun while you use 11.4, and we look forward to working with you on the next release!

 The openSUSE Project is a worldwide community that promotes the use of Linux everywhere.
-      It creates one of the world™s best Linux distributions, working together in an open, transparent and friendly manner as part of the worldwide Free and Open Source Software community.
+      It creates one of the worldâ€™s best Linux distributions, working together in an open, transparent and friendly manner as part of the worldwide Free and Open Source Software community.
 The project is controlled by its community and relies on the contributions of individuals, working as testers, writers, translators, usability experts, artists and